kiraarghy/language/As_I_go.md

 Then when accessing the variable in the `evaluateArg` arg function we pull the value of the variables object.

 Also tidied up the output functionality to make it work nicer!

+Looked into the above `#print` problem as mentioned at end of 21/Oct/2019 I think it's working as 'expected' now since the fixes I pushed today 🤷‍♀️.